vpulab/Urban-Elements-ReID---baseline/README.md

 ### 3) Set up configuration files

-Modify the configuration files `UrbanElementsReID_test.yml` and `UrbanElementsReID_train.yml` and set up your path to the data directory (DATASET:ROOT_DIR and TEST:WEIGHT), pretrained model weigths (MODEL:PRETRAIN_PATH) and output directory.
+Modify the configuration files `UrbanElementsReID_test.yml` and `UrbanElementsReID_train.yml` and set up your path to the data directory (DATASET:ROOT_DIR), pretrained model weigths (MODEL:PRETRAIN_PATH and TEST:WEIGHT) and output directory.

 ### 4) Train the model
 In order to train the model first make sure that all the condifuration settings and paths are correct.
 Then run the following line: